 Side effects.
 Side effects may occur and the risk must be compared with the indication for treatment.
 Common side effects:

 - NSAID tablets and suppositories should not be used at risk ulcer.
 Concurrent use of Prednisone and other cortisone drugs increase the risk

 - Take special care asthma and allergies that worsen in some cases

 - General increased bleeding risk is seen with concomitant use of anticoagulants ("Blood Thinners" drugs) such as Marevan, Fragmin, Klexane, Albyl-E, Pradaxa, Xarelto, Eliquis and Lixiana

 - NSAIDs can affect kidney and liver function

 - Some suffer from visual disturbances and dizziness

 - The drugs may increase the risk of heart attack, especially at high doses

-For more information is recommended Felleskatalogen.no
+For more information whether the individual drugs are recommended Felleskatalogen.no